devops-rob/AWS-lambda-in-vpc/README.md

   4. jq

 We will be using AWS CloudFormation code that I have written to deploy the network infrastructure required for this demo.
 This will require you to have AWS configure setup with your access key and secret key.
 If you do not have this set up, log in to your AWS console and generate a key pair for your user in the IAM section.

+The following instrutions assume you are in the src folder.

 ### Step 1